 But Black Metal Theory’s willingness to accept Romanticised visions of nature, seen from a masculinist position of sharp-edged self-sufficiency, has itself been critiqued from queer and feminist perspectives: Black Metal Rainbows (2023) situates the “greening” of the genre as part of the current “golden age of pluralistic black metal”.
 In doing so, it gets much closer to the transformations of ethics and aesthetics that underly many new forms of black metal.
 Yet even this hasn’t fully recognized the scale of ongoing changes in metal’s conception of the natural world that render it useful for thinking ecocritically.

 This attention to black metal’s ventures into wild climates makes it the genre from which a study of metal’s ideologies of environment should start.
 But where black metal has often been considered to contain the sum of metal’s engagements with landscape and wilderness, this article insists it is only the beginning.
 Where early black metal used its timeless forests to conjure hyper-individualist escape from the modern world, one of the changes in metal’s new visions of nature is focus on change itself.
 Bands address, now, the themes the thrash/crust band Lifeless Dark call Forces of Nature’s Transformation: they evoke dynamic natural worlds of rapid change that are active in their own remaking.
 Bands who dwell with forests, today, are often not seeking escape, but “staying with the trouble”.
+And bands who evoke seas rarely depict the timeless, empty oceans of literary modernism, but sea whose new behaviour transforms land and life.
+On their 2015 EP, Stone & Sea, Fen, a band from the East Anglian fenlands, built upon the crumbling coasts of the East of England.
+This begins on a precipice:

 III